alec-horwitz/Words-Rhymes-N-More/README.md

       5 examples, 0 failures

 * Start the api locally:
-  * Assuming you set up ruby and bundler correctly and you ran the bundle install command correctly, you can start the sever locally by entering the following command in terminal: rails s
+  * You can start the sever locally by entering the following command in terminal: rails s

-  If everything is set up correctly you will see something that looks like the following output in your terminal:
+  The following output will appear in your terminal:

         => Booting Puma
         => Rails 5.1.6 application starting in development